 “Declaring myself!
 Darcy, you are too old-fashioned, and besides, what if I do find Miss Bennet’s company enchanting and delightful?”
 He shook his head.
 “Why should I not dance two dances with her?
 I cannot help it if you refuse to dance with anyone here but my sisters.”

 “You know I detest dancing unless I am acquainted with my partner.
-To dance with anyone at such an assembly as this would be insupportable!”
+To dance with anyone else at an assembly such as this would be insupportable!”

 “Darcy, you are too fastidious for your own good!”

 The two men stepped further out, and Elizabeth could hear no more.
 She nudged Charlotte to urge her back inside before the men turned around and saw them.
-Once they stepped through the door, Elizabeth turned back with a glare, only to see that Mr. Darcy had turned and seen them.
+Once they stepped through the door, Elizabeth turned back with a glare, only to see that Mr. Darcy had turned and witnessed their retreat.

-Elizabeth was outraged, and once inside let out a huff.
+Elizabeth was outraged, and once they were inside, she let out a huff.
 “Did you hear what Mr. Darcy said to his friend?”

 “I did, Lizzy.
 I was not certain whether you had.”

-“He has no right to tell his friend what he ought to do or not do!”
+“He has no right to tell him what he ought or ought not do!”
 Elizabeth said angrily.

 Charlotte took Elizabeth’s hand.
 “Lizzy, while Mr. Bingley likely meant nothing by it, two dances with a young lady is significant.
 I can assure you people in Meryton will be talking.”